hypergonial/hikari-arc/docs/guides/dependency_injection.md

         await ctx.respond(f"Counter is at: `{db.value}`")
     ```

-And here we request that `arc` injects the dependency we declared earlier into our command, passing the "database" to it.
+And here you request that `arc` injects the dependency you declared earlier into the command, passing the "database" to it.
 If you combine this example with the prior one, you should get a command that increments a counter every time it is invoked, and prints it's current state.

 ### Injecting other functions